thradec/deploy-openshift-on-openstack/README.md

 #### The purpose of this project is to minimize as much manual setup as possible

-#### A complete howto for a manual setup of openshift on openstck can be found here https://blog.openshift.com/setting-openshift-3-openstack/ by Veer Muchandi
+#### A complete howto for a manual setup of openshift on openstack can be found here https://blog.openshift.com/setting-openshift-3-openstack/ by Veer Muchandi

 ### Steps